asdfMaciej/kaszkowiak.org/content/o-mnie/_index.en.md

 ## My experience as a web-developer

-I am currently working on multiple projects as a freelancer.
+I am currently working as a back-end developer at [X-ONE](https://x-one.pl/).
 In 2021 I was focused on developing a recommender system for Trol Intermedia, primarily as a back-end developer.
 Since 2018 I have been regularly involved in the maintenance and development of the systems of BRAMY-SERWIS.
 I did an internship at Komputerpartner (June 2020) and Trol Intermedia (May, July 2019).

 ## What do I bring to the table?